Causal Fairness Assessment of Treatment Allocation with Electronic Health Records: Simulation

 \section{Simulation}

-We simulate a dataset to show that the proposed algorithm can correctly assess whether a decision satisfies principal fairness, while associational fairness notions fail to do so.
-Simulation is necessary for evaluation because the ground truth for both potential outcomes are available in a simulation, and never available in any real datasets.
+We simulate a dataset to show that the proposed algorithm can correctly assess whether a decision satisfies principal fairness.
+Simulation is necessary for evaluation because the ground truth for both potential outcomes is available in a simulation, and never available in any real datasets.

 \paragraph{Setup} We simulate the sensitive attribute (e.g. gender) as $A_i \sim \text{Bern}(0.5)$, and pre-treatment covariates as $\mbX_i \sim \cN_{m}(0,1)$, $m=100$.
-Then we simulate the two potential outcomes as $Y_i(d) \sim \text{Bern}(\sigma(f(\mbX_i,d)))$, where $d \in \{0, 1\}$.
-Notice that the potential outcomes does not depend on $A$, which means that no group is inherently healthier or sicker than others given all measured covariates $\mbX$.
-This is an essential assumption in principal fairness \citep{imai2021}.
-The principal stratum for each individual $H_i$ is assigned based on each individual's joint potential outcomes.
-Then, treatment is assigned as $D_i \sim \text{Bern}(p_{h,a})$, where $p_{h,a}$ is the decision probability for principal stratum $h$ and sensitive attribute $a$.
-To make the treatment violate principal fairness, we simulate the treatment such that the probability of being treated is 20\% higher for males than females in the stable stratum, and 20\% lower for males than females in the severe stratum.
-Details about the simulation setup are in the Appendix.
+Then, we simulate the potential outcome corresponding to each treatment $d$ for each patient as a function of their pre-treatment covariates $\mbX_i$, that is, $Y_i(d) \sim \text{Bern}(\sigma(f(\mbX_i,d)))$, where $d \in \{0, 1\}$.
+The function $f(\dot)$ can take any form and we use a linear function without loss of generality.
+Notice that the potential outcomes do not depend on $A$, which means that no group is inherently healthier or sicker than others given all measured covariates $\mbX$.
+The principal stratum for each individual $R_i$ is assigned based on each individual's joint potential outcomes, $(Y_i(0), Y_i(1))$.
+Then, treatment is assigned based on the stratum-specific probability of treatment, $D_i \sim \text{Bern}(p_{r,a})$, where $p_{r,a}$ is the treatment probability for principal stratum $r$ and sensitive attribute $a$.
+To induce unfairness in treatment allocation in some of the strata, we simulate the treatment such that the probability of being treated is 20\% higher for males than females in the stable stratum ($r=0$), and 20\% lower for males than females in the severe stratum ($r=3$).
+Details about the simulation setup are in the \Cref{appendix:sim}.

-\paragraph{Fairness metrics} We compare findings from principal fairness against findings from three associational fairness metrics.
-We show that a decision that violates principal fairness can be fair, or unfair based on other fairness metrics.
-The associational fairness notions are as follows. \begin{enumerate} \item Statistical parity: $p(D_i \g A_i) = p(D_i)$ \item Calibration: $p(Y_i \g D_i, A_i) = p(Y_i \g D_i)$ \item Accuracy: $p(D_i \g Y_i, A_i) = p(D_i \g Y_i)$ \end{enumerate}